-Other than Mr. Curtis, none of our Named Executive Officers received an increase to their annual base salary for 2014, as Other than Mr. Curls, none of our Named Executive Unicers received an increase to their annual base salary for 2014, reflected in the table below.
-Mr. Curls received an increase to his base salary in September 2014 in connection with his promotion to the position of Group Chief Underwriting Officer.
+Other than Mr. Curtis, none of our Named Executive Officers received an increase to their annual base salary for 2014, as reflected in the table below.
+Mr. Curtis received an increase to his base salary in September 2014 in connection with his remeted in the table below.
+Min Counts received an inclease of his base sailary in September 2014 in Counterction wint promotion to the position of Group Chief Underwriting Officer.
 These salary decisions were supported by our compensation benchmarking activities that are performed annually with the assistance of Mercer, the Compensation Committee's independent compensation consultant.
 The amounts shown in the table below for 2013 and 2014 reflect base salaries in effect on December 31 of each respective year; amounts actually paid in a calendar year reflect the impact of the timing of any changes, as shown in the Summary Compensation Table below.